hawkeyesec/scanner-cli/README.md

 ```

 ## Outputs
-At the moment, Hawkeye supports two output writers.
+At the moment, Hawkeye supports three output writers.

 ### Summary
 The default summary output to your console looks something like this.
 The log information is written to `stdout` and the errors found to `stderr` in a console parsable tablular output

 ```
 $ hawkeye scan
-[info] Welcome to Hawkeye v0.9.2!
+[info] Welcome to Hawkeye v0.10.0!

 [info] File Contents dynamically loaded
 [info] Entropy dynamically loaded